 Cadge teaches graduate and undergraduate courses at Brandeis University and provides continuing education for healthcare professionals.
 At Brandeis University she won the Michael Walzer ’56 Award for Excellence in Teaching in 2008 and the Dean of Arts and Sciences Mentoring Award for Outstanding Teaching of Students in the Graduate School of Arts and Sciences in 2012.
-She regularly lectures across the country, and the Transforming Chaplaincy Project she co-directs translates research about chaplains for clinical audiences.
+She regularly lectures across the country, and the Chaplaincy Innovation Lab she founded brings together chaplains, social scientists, educators and members of the public to improve spiritual care nationally.
 In 2013 she was awarded the Distinguished Service Award from the Association for Professional Chaplains.

 MEMBERSHIPS AND PUBLIC SERVICE

-Professor Cadge is a member of the American Sociological Association, the American Academy of Religion, the Society for the Scientific Study of Religion and the Association of Professional Chaplains.
-She currently serves as the Chair of the Religion Section of the American Sociological Association and is a previous Chair of the Committee on Professional Ethics.
-She is an Associate Editor of the Journal of the American Academy of Religion and is involved with the initiative to Foster Religious Literacy College-Wide.
-At Brandeis, she is the chair of the Women’s, Gender & Sexuality Studies Program, a Faculty Representative to the Board of Trustees, and is currently co-chairing a Task Force on Faculty Governance.
+Professor Cadge is a member of the American Sociological Association (ASA), the American Academy of Religion (AAR), the Society for the Scientific Study of Religion (SSSR) and the Association of Professional Chaplains (APC).
+She currently serves as the Co-Chair of the Innovations in Chaplaincy and Spiritual Care Program Unit of the AAR.
+She is a previous chair of the Religion Section and the Committee on Professional Ethics of the American Sociological Association.
+She is a Consulting Editor of the American Journal of Sociology.
+At Brandeis, she is the Senior Associate Dean for Strategic Initiatives and the Social Science Division Head in the School of Arts & Sciences.
+She served as Chair of the Women’s, Gender & Sexuality Program from 2013-2018, a Faculty Representative to the Board of Trustees from 2014-2019, and co-chair of the Faculty Governance Task Force from 2017-2019.